mikey242/kudos-donations/readme.txt

 == Changelog ==

 = 2.5.0 =
+* Add optional "message" field to donation form.
+This can be enabled per campaign under "Campaign details".
 * Change 'country' field to drop-down select
 * Change 'back' and 'close' icon colors on modal to grey
 * Upgrade TailwindCSS to 2.1.1
 * Upgrade from Twig 2 to Twig 3
 * Change minimum PHP version to 7.2
+* Switch from node-sass to Dart
 * Switch to using sanitize_callbacks to sanitize all rest data

 = 2.4.7 =